Chickenking9080/Sprig-gameboy/README.md

 ### Start the sprig and if done correctly then you should have your games listed!

 # Build Instructions

-export PICO_SDK_PATH=~/pico-sdk
-cd build
-rm -rf *
+I DO NOT RECOMMEND BUILDING IF YOU DONT KNOW WHAT YOU ARE DOING export PICO_SDK_PATH=~/pico-sdk cd build rm -rf *